StephanThierry/nodejs4synologynas/README.md

 ### To keep the process running independent of the SSH client
 1. When you exit the Node process by pressing CTRL+C or closing the SSH client, you will notice the website goes offline.
 We will need to keep the process running in the background.
 1. To keep the process runnning we use a Node package called "forever".
 To install it type ```npm install forever -g``` The -g option installs the package globally - since it's not a dependency of the specific project, but rather a general utility we need on the server.
-1. We can now type ```forever start index.js``` and the server will keep running even after we exit the SSH process.
+1. We can now type ```sudo forever start index.js``` and the server will keep running even after we exit the SSH process.
 1. If you are getting an error: `bash: forever: command not found` check that forever is installed with the "-g" (global) option
 1. If you have installed forever globally, and you are still seeing this error.
 Edit the `/etc/profile` file and add the full path to the forever binary to the PATH statement in you boot-profile.
 You can use the built-in editor "vim". `sudo vim /etc/profile`
 1. For me the "forever"-binary was located in `/volume1/@appstore/Node.js_v8/usr/local/lib/node_modules/forever/bin` it might be different for you.
 You will need to close you shell and re-open it to use the changes in the PATH variable.